 - A. One (1) Thrusting Attack (with fore or butt end)

 - B. One (1) Bind (with fore or butt end)

 - C. One (1) Contact Strike

 - D. One (1) Non-Contact Strike to the head or face

 - E. One (1) Feint Attack

 - F. Two of Three (2/4) Slashing Attacks

 - 1. Horizontal cut across head (duck)

 - 2. Horizontal cut across the mid-line (stomach, back or side) with avoidance,

-- 3. Diagonal slash (ascending or descending) with avoidance - 4.
-Horizontal cut under the feet (jumping up or back to avoid) - G. One (1) Moulinet (360 degree) - H. One (1) Disarm (per fight)
+- 3. Diagonal slash (ascending or descending) with avoidance

+- 4. Horizontal cut under the feet (jumping up or back to avoid)

+- G. One (1) Moulinet (360 degree)

+- H. One (1) Disarm (per fight)

-- A. Linear Techniques: advance, retreat, pass forward, and pass back - B. One (1) off-line line sequence (traverse, thwart, cross or slip) - C. Either One (1) Circular Sequence on the floor or One (1) Volte
+- A. Linear Techniques: advance, retreat, pass forward, and pass back - B. One (1) off-line line sequence (traverse, thwart, cross or slip) - C. Either One (1) Circular Sequence on the floor or One (1) Volte portion of the seventeenth.
+The rapier is a single-handed stage weapon consisting of various hilt configurations and a blade of roughly thirty to thirty-eight inches in length that may be used for both cuts and thrusts (schlager and epée are blade styles most commonly used for stage combat).
+The parrying dagger (also called a main-gauche or quillon dagger) is a single-handed stage weapon consisting of various hilt configurations with a blade of roughly ten to twelve inches in length that may be used for both cut and thrust.
+Both combatants should fight with equal length blades.

-2.2.4 RAPIER & DAGGER
+2.2.4.RAPIER & DAGGER